 The other alternative is to set up a limited liability company, more commonly known as an LLC.
 These can protect your personal assets from actions against your business in much the same way that a corporation does.
-The advantage however is that an LLC as fewer restrictions than corporations, which is why they have become such a popular form of business ownership.
+The advantage, however, is that an LLC has fewer restrictions than a corporation, which is why they have become such a popular form of business ownership.

 Since legal action is probably more likely to come against your business than against you personally, setting up a corporation or an LLC is an excellent line of defense.